FullStackWithLawrence/006-scikit-learn-logistic-regression/README.md

 Give back to the open source community!
 If you have good ideas for how to improve this code then seize.
 Fork this repo, make your changes, and then open a pull request, which you can do directly from Github.

 ### Local development

+This being the low budget one-man-band operation that it is, I'm reliant on the automated coding style enforcement and syntax checking capabilities of [pre-commit](https://pre-commit.com/), [black](https://pypi.org/project/black/) and [flake8](https://flake8.pycqa.org/), so you'll want to install these amazing tools **prior** to attempting a PR as I've also installed automated [Github Actions](https://github.com/features/actions) [CI](https://en.wikipedia.org/wiki/Continuous_integration) tools that will run these tests on all commits.

 ```console
 foo@bar:~$ pip install -r requirements-dev.txt